pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/03-the-orphan-problem-of-psychosis.md

 A defining limitation of existing models is the absence of explicit failure conditions.
 Psychosis is rarely defined in terms of what has failed.

 Without failure conditions, psychosis appears mysterious or irreducible.
-It is attributed to excess—too much dopamine, too much meaning, too much stress—rather than to loss of function at the regulatory level.
+It is attributed to excesses (too much dopamine, too much meaning, too much stress) rather than to loss of function at the regulatory level.

 This excess framing obscures the possibility that psychosis reflects insufficient regulation, not excessive activity.